richcmwang/AlphaFold-3-Tutorial-Series/README.md

 ## Walkthrough Overview

-This tutorial series starts with a **walkthrough**, which provides a high-level introduction to the model’s architecture, key modules (Pairformer and diffusion), and important features such as recycling, confidence metrics, and handling of small molecules.
+This tutorial series starts with a walkthrough, which provides a high-level introduction to the model’s architecture, key modules (Pairformer and diffusion), and important features such as recycling, confidence metrics, and handling of small molecules.
 This walkthrough is designed to be installation-free and server-based, making it easy for users to get started without any local installations.

 > [Open the Walkthrough in Colab](https://colab.research.google.com/github/richcmwang/AlphaFold-3-Tutorial-Series/blob/main/tutorials/af3_walkthrough.ipynb)